Mynusjanai/flatiron-p2-housing/README.md

 ![grade ranking](./img/grade_ranking.png)<br><br>

-- **Tiny Details Matter.** Things such as the view a property has, its proximity to water, as well as the amount of bathrooms and whether or not they were renovated hold weight.
-The age of the home has also shown to skew towards older, more classic homes and newer, perhaps more technologically advanced homes with integrated smart systems.<br><br>
+- **Tiny Details Matter.** Things such as the view that a property has, its proximity to water, as well as the number of bathrooms and whether or not they were renovated hold weight.
+The age of the home has also been shown to skew towards older, more classic homes and newer, perhaps more technologically advanced homes with integrated smart systems.<br><br>

 ## For More Information